wallarm/product-documentation/docs/4.0/waf-installation/kubernetes/sidecar-proxy/deployment.md

 * Kubernetes platform version 1.19-1.24
 * [Helm v3](https://helm.sh/) package manager
 * An application deployed as a Pod in a Kubernetes cluster
-* Access to `https://us1.api.wallarm.com` for working with US Wallarm Cloud or to `https://api.wallarm.com` for working with EU Wallarm Cloud.
-Make sure the access is not blocked by a firewall
+* Access to `https://us1.api.wallarm.com` for working with US Wallarm Cloud or to `https://api.wallarm.com` for working with EU Wallarm Cloud
-* Access to `https://charts.wallarm.com` to add the Wallarm Helm charts.
-Make sure the access is not blocked by a firewall
+* Access to `https://charts.wallarm.com` to add the Wallarm Helm charts
-* Access to the Wallarm repositories on Docker Hub `https://hub.docker.com/r/wallarm`.
-Make sure the access is not blocked by a firewall
+* Access to the Wallarm repositories on Docker Hub `https://hub.docker.com/r/wallarm`
-* Access to [GCP storage addresses](https://www.gstatic.com/ipranges/goog.json) to download an actual list of IP addresses registered in [whitelisted, blacklisted, or greylisted](../../../user-guides/ip-lists/overview.md) countries, regions or data centers.
-Make sure the access is not blocked by a firewall
+* Access to [GCP storage addresses](https://www.gstatic.com/ipranges/goog.json) to download an actual list of IP addresses registered in [whitelisted, blacklisted, or greylisted](../../../user-guides/ip-lists/overview.md) countries, regions or data centers
 * Access to the account with the **Administrator** role in Wallarm Console for the [US Cloud](https://us1.my.wallarm.com/) or the [EU Cloud](https://my.wallarm.com/)

 ## Deployment